TheDogHusky/materialfox-fixes/README.md

 You can find more details in the `fixes.css` file.

+Some of those fixes were copied from [kbc8090's firefox material theme](https://github.com/kbc8090/firefox), thanks to him!

 ## Installation

 Follow the instructions in the [MaterialFox README](https://github.com/edelvarden/material-fox-updated/blob/main/README.md) to install the theme.